B-2-0 Central Oregon Community College Guidelines for Public Records Requests

 used exceeds the amount of the $25.00 deposit, the requesting party's deposit shall

-- Any party requesting a fee reduction or waiver shall fully cooperate with the college in identifying the reason(s) for the request.
+- Any party requesting a fee reduction or waiver shall fully cooperate with the college in identifying the reason(s) for the fee-reduction request.
 In order to determine whether or not the requested public records are exempt from disclosure, qualify for fee reduction or waiver, or if the documents meet the "public interest test," requesting party/parties must fully disclose their intended purpose of the request.
 Each request must reasonably describe the records being sought.
 This means that a request must be specific enough to permit a college staff person who is familiar with the subject matter to locate the record in a reasonable period of time.